sonal-Kumar22/Linux/README.md

 12.Command to copy files from one directory to other : cp -rvf tf-var tf-var-custom here tf-var , tf-var-custom are directory names

+13.Command to view file contents in terminal : cat filename

+14.